mystoragebox/Folder_Structure/Images_folder.md

 # Home Photos and Videos Folder
-If you're like me you have had many phones and cameras over the years.
-I recently came up with this folder structure I'm happy with.
-It lets me search the folders easily and keeps all the raw files organised.
+If you're like me you've no doubt had many phones and cameras over the years.
+I recently came up with this folder structure I'm happy with for saving images and videos.
+It lets me search the folders easily and keeps all the raw files organised with a seperate edited folder if you need it.

-For edited photos and video I have made another folder outside of this folder, this is explaned below.

-This template assumes you're in the root images folder already.
 ## Personal Photos and Videos
 Here I will show how I organise my own photos and videos starting with the naming template.

+This template assumes you're in the root images folder already.

 * `<Year>\<Numbered Month>-<Device>\<Filename>-<Description>.<ext>`

 Looking at this template I will now show some examples: